digital-asset/daml/docs/source/daml/intro/10_Functional101.rst

 If you do this, and wonder what type the compiler has inferred, you can hover over the function name in the IDE:

 .. figure:: images/9_Functional101/signature.png
+   :alt: The user has hovered over the function "add", displaying its type and information on where to find the definition.

 What you see here is a slightly more complex signature: